Jump to content

 The following course requirements must be approved in order to take the exam.

-At the start of the course, a "one pager" is provided where measurement methods in the student's ph.d. project is described.
-In addition, attendance at seminar with a presentation of one's own aims an selected assments tool is mandatory.
+At the start of the course, a one-page poster/slide is submitted where measurement methods applied in the student's ph.d. project is described.
+It is also mandatory to participate at a seminar with a presentation of one's own aims and selected measurement tools.

 Assessment